ben-norton/shipwreck-linked-data-pipeline/README.md

 ## Source Data
-All source datasets were downloaded from web-based resources listed under the sources README file and in the source metadata yaml files.
+All source datasets were downloaded from web-based resources listed under the sources README file and in the source metadata YAML files.

 ## Process
-To initiate the pipeline, please see [procedure.md](project-docs/procedure.md) under project-docs.
+To initiate the pipeline, please refer to [procedure.md](project-docs/procedure.md) in project-docs.

 ## Resources
-A collection of resources used in the development of this project and provide further information on the project scope and methodology.
+A collection of resources used in the development of this project provides further information on the project scope and methodology.

 | Title | URL                                                                                                          |
 | -- |--------------------------------------------------------------------------------------------------------------|